frelon/suse-elemental/docs/firstboot-configuration.md

 ```

 Note the `pipo` user is added as a regular user, hence Ignition will create a `/home/pipo` folder.
 This is would not be possible
-without additional configuration becuase by default `/home` subvolume is no including the `x-initrd.mount` option in fstab
+without additional configuration because by default `/home` subvolume is no including the `x-initrd.mount` option in fstab
 and so that it is not mounted in initrd phases.
 To workaround this issue without customizing the installation Ignition can be
 instructed to mount filesystems, this is in fact, the purpose of the `filesystems` list in the above example.
 Note that under
 `filesystems` the `/home` mount point is defined with the appropriate mount options.